-The Department of Health and Safety is committed to your safety and privacy.
+The Department of Environmental Health and Safety is committed to your safety and privacy.
 The privacy of your personal information is a priority to us, and we are committed to safeguarding all personal information.
 We will not share any nonpublic information about you with any other organization unless we have your written consent.

 How We Gather Information